 - Cardboard - boxes with holes cut into them make great hiding places.
 Tubes can be stuffed with hay and healthy treats as part of their daily ration.

-- Objects to manipulate or throw - e.g. untreated straw, wicker, sea-grass mats and baskets, balls and plastic flower pots.
-Solid plastic baby toys e.g. 'key rings', rattles, stacking cups, and some robust cat and parrot toys can make good rabbit toys.
+- Objects to play with or throw - such as untreated straw, wicker, sea-grass mats and baskets, balls and plastic flower pots.
+Solid plastic baby toys such as 'key rings', rattles, stacking cups and some robust cat and parrot toys can make good rabbit toys.
 Make sure there are no small parts that they could swallow and supervise their use.
 You can also hide food in or under some of these objects.

 - Digging opportunities - try to provide them with some form of 'digging box'.
 Safe places for rabbits to dig include large plant pots or litter trays filled with earth, cardboard boxes filled with shredded paper or sandpits filled with child-friendly sand.